source-pot/oop-template-engine/README.md

 # oop-template-engine
 Template Engine (think Smarty or Twig) written in PHP using OOP but on a much smaller scale.

+## Tests

+Assuming you have Docker installed, just run `docker compose up` to build the testing container and run the test suite.

 ## Usage

 ```